 - It was one block from the Aquarium and two blocks from the Insectarium, giving us a short walk that morning in the stroller!

 The hotel offers two pools, one right in the hotel and another a short walk through the convention area to a pool right on the river.
-While there is no pool service, you do have a great view of the river.
+While there is no pool service, you do have a great view of the river which makes up for it!

 For a city hotel, this one checked all of our boxes.
-I would recommend this hotel to families for the spacious rooms and great location!
+I would recommend this hotel to families for the spacious rooms and FANTASTIC location!

 There was so much to do and see in New Orleans, and in our limited two days we packed in a lot.
 Check out my detailed post on Activities in New Orleans for Young Kids to find out how these went!